When you are planning to start attending yoga or Pilates classes, there’s one important tool you need to ensure your success: appropriate attire.

 Now, for my personal plug.
 I’m not getting paid for saying this, just simply giving my opinion, but I really love the clothes from Prana.
 You can shop in their stores, online, or you can find them in stores like REI.
 The clothes fit really nicely.
 They move with me but are forgiving/flattering enough that I can wear them in public.

 I’m always shopping, though!
+What is your appropriate attire?
 What clothes make you feel comfortable when you’re working out?
 Please let me know below.